Golden spike: History

 A duplicate golden spike, exactly like the one used in the ceremony (except for the date), was cast at the same time, but engraved at a later time and bearing the correct Promontory date of May 10, 1869.
 It has been noted that the first Golden Spike engraving appeared "rushed".
 The duplicate golden spike, the Hewes family spike, bears lettering that appeared more polished.
-Unknown to the public, the duplicate golden spike was held by the Hewes family until 2005 and it is now on permanent display, along with Thomas Hill's famous painting The Last Spike, at the California State Railroad Museum in Sacramento.
+Unknown to the public, the duplicate golden spike was held by the Hewes family until 2005.
+It is now on permanent display, along with Thomas Hill's 1881 painting The Last Spike, at the California State Railroad Museum in Sacramento.

 With the locomotives drawn so near, the crowd pressed so closely around Stanford and the other railroad officials that the ceremony became somewhat disorganized, leading to varying accounts of the events.
 On the Union Pacific side, thrusting westward, the last two rails were laid by Irishmen; on the Central Pacific side, thrusting eastward, the last two rails were laid by the Chinese!
 A. J. Russell stereoview No. 539 photograph shows the "Chinese at Laying Last Rail UPRR".
 Eight Chinese workers laid the last rail, and three of these men, Ging Cui, Wong Fook, and Lee Shao, lived long enough to participate in the 50th anniversary parade.
 At the conclusion of the ceremony, the participating Chinese workers were honored and cheered by the CPRR officials and that road's construction chief, J. H. Strobridge, at a dinner in his private railroad car.

 To drive the final spike, Stanford lifted a silver spike maul and drove the spike into the tie, completing the line.
 Stanford and Hewes missed the spike, but the single word "done" was nevertheless flashed by telegraph around the country.
 In the United States, the event has come to be considered one of the first nationwide media events.
 The locomotives were moved forward until their cowcatchers met, and photographs were taken.
 Immediately afterward, the golden spike and the laurel tie were removed, lest they be stolen.
 They were replaced with a regular iron spike and normal railroad tie.
 At exactly 12:47 pm, the last iron spike was driven, finally completing the line.

 After the ceremony, the Golden Spike used in the ceremony was donated to the Stanford Museum (now Cantor Arts Center) in 1898.
 The ceremonial laurel tie was destroyed in the fires caused by the 1906 San Francisco earthquake.
 A replica of the laurel tie, dedicated in late 2024, is on display in the Gravity Car Barn Museum on Mount Tamalpais.

 The Jupiter leads the train that carried the ceremonial spike, Leland Stanford, one of the "Big Four" owners of the Central Pacific Railroad, and other railway officials to the Golden Spike Ceremony.

 Photograph by Andrew J. Russell of the celebration following the driving of the "Last Spike" at Promontory Summit, Utah, May 10, 1869.
 Because of temperance feelings the liquor bottles held in the center of the photograph were removed from some later prints.